heavy-duty/platform/apps/DRILL.INSTALLATION.md

         run: echo "The result was ${{ steps.board-cleaner.result }}"
 ```

-Then add the corresponding secrets to your Github repo configuration (see _< repo-url >/settings/secrets/actions_) and there you go!
+Then, add the corresponding secrets to your Github repo configuration (see _< repo-url >/settings/secrets/actions_), and there you go!

-The corresponding values for the secrets in this example are:
+Down here you can see the repository secret’s values of the example we created:

 ```text
 RPC_ENDPOINT=https://api.devnet.solana.com